pimpuks/feed_reader_testing/README.md

 ## Running the Feed Reder

-To run the application, download or clone the repository and open index.html in the browser, or open the version hosted on Github page [here](https://pimpuks.github.io/feed_reader_testing/).
+To run the application, download or clone the repository and open index.html in the browser.

 ## Dependencies